Majorization requires infinitely many second laws: An infinite family of second laws is needed to characterize d-majorization

 \section{An infinite family of second laws is needed to characterize d-majorization}

 Similarly to how we interpreted majorization in Section \ref{gambling}, we can consider a variation of it which is known in the resource-theoretic literature as \emph{thermo-majorization} \cite{horodecki2013fundamental,gour2015resource,lostaglio2019introductory} and was originally called $d$-majorization in \cite{joe1990majorization}.
 The basic idea is that, instead of modelling general uncertainty as majorization does, we model uncertainty relative to a specific distribution.
 In several physical applications, the reference distribution is a Gibbs distribution \cite{horodecki2013fundamental,gour2015resource,lostaglio2019introductory}.
-This can be read directly in terms of our analogy with molecular diffusion, where majorization would model an isolated system, and $d$-majorization, with $d$ being a Gibbs distribution, a system in contact with a heat bath.
+This can be read directly in terms of our analogy with molecular diffusion, where majorization would model an isolated system, and $d$-majorization, with $d \in \mathbb P_\Omega$ being a Gibbs distribution, a system in contact with a heat bath.
+In the latter scenario, there is an energy function which influences molecules, making them not only diffuse between compartments but actually prefer some compartments over others.
+The presence of a non-constant energy function breaks the symmetry between compartments and results in a non-uniform equilibrium distribution.
+In particular, $d$ is usually taken to have the following form

+where $E_i$ is the energy associated to compartment $i$, $\beta$ is the inverse temperature and $Z \coloneqq \sum_{i=1}^{|\Omega|} e^{-\beta E_i}$ is the partition function.
 Such an approach was also pioneered by Ruch and constitutes what is called the \emph{principle of decreasing mixing distance} \cite{ruch1976principle,ruch1978mixing}.
 This principle states that, during the evolution of the system, its distribution becomes closer to the Gibbs distribution, with the notion of \emph{close} being given by $d$-majorization.

 Before stating the main result of this section, let us recall $d$-majorization.
 Take a distribution $d$ over a finite set $\Omega$ that is strictly positive everywhere, that is, $\supp(d)=\Omega$.
+(The contrary situation is non-physical, since it involves infinite energies by \eqref{gibbs distri}.)
 In order to define a relation $\preceq_d$ between distributions that captures the notion of being close to a non-uniform distribution $d$, the basic idea is to use a map $\Lambda_d$ that takes $d$ to a uniform distribution in a larger space and maps the other distributions into that space respecting their distance relative to $d$.
 Then, the relation between these distributions is given by majorization on their image through $\Lambda_d$.
 We provide the details in the following paragraph.

 Assume $d_i \in \mathbb Q$ for all $i \in \Omega$ (otherwise, the desired result follows from a limit via rational distributions) and consider some $\alpha \in \mathbb R$ such that $\alpha d_i \in \mathbb N$ for all $i \in \Omega$.
 We refer to the larger space where the distributions will be mapped to by $\Omega_d'$, where $|\Omega_d'| \coloneqq \sum_{j=1}^{|\Omega|} |A_j|$ and $|A_j| \coloneqq \alpha d_j$ for $1 \leq j \leq |\Omega|$.
 The map we consider is $\Lambda_d: \mathbb P_{\Omega} \to \mathbb P_{\Omega_d'}$, where, for all $p \in \mathbb P_{\Omega}$,